okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/index.md

 ### Use the Authorize URL to simulate the authorization flow

-To test, you can also use the Authorize URL to simulate the authorization flow.
+You can also use the Authorize URL to simulate the authorization flow.
 The Okta Identity Provider that you created generated an authorize URL with a number of blank parameters that you can fill in to test the flow with the Identity Provider.
 The authorize URL initiates the authorization flow that authenticates the user with the Identity Provider.

 > **Note:** Use this step to test your authorization URL as an HTML link.
-For information on using the Sign-In Widget, Okta-hosted sign-in page, or AuthJS, see [Use the Identity Provider to sign in](/#use-the-identity-provider-to-sign-in).
+For information on using the Sign-In Widget, Okta-hosted sign-in page, or AuthJS, see [Use the Identity Provider to sign in](/docs/guides/add-an-external-idp/apple/main/#use-the-identity-provider-to-sign-in).

 In the URL, replace `${yourOktaDomain}` with your org's base URL, and then replace the following values: